genesiscommunitysuccess/docs/docs/04_front-end/01_basics/04_package-json-basics.md

 You can use the `lerna add` command (instead of `npm install`) if you need to add more dependencies, since the app is a [lerna managed](https://lerna.js.org/) monorepo.
 :::

-The `devDependencies` section is for dependencies which are only to used in development - think of tools such as linters.
+The `devDependencies` section is for dependencies that are only used in development - think of tools such as linters.
 These additional dependencies will not be added to the final production bundle and hence will not increase the download size of the application to the user's browser.

 ```javascript
   "devDependencies": {